Orthodontics

 In many cases, the clicking sound may not be painful at first.
 However, over time it can be accompanied by discomfort, jaw fatigue, or limited movement.
 When these symptoms appear, dental professionals often investigate whether bite misalignment is contributing to the problem.

-Patients experiencing these noises often research orthodontic treatment and ask Can Braces Fix TMJ if the joint instability is caused by improper tooth alignment.
-Correcting the bite can sometimes help stabilize the jaw’s movement and reduce abnormal pressure on the joint.
+Patients experiencing these noises often research orthodontic treatment and ask if braces can fix TMJ when the joint instability is caused by improper tooth alignment.
+Correcting the bite can sometimes help stabilize the jaw's movement and reduce abnormal pressure on the joint.

 While braces may not eliminate all cases of joint noise, they can play a supportive role in improving overall jaw balance.